AntoxaBarin/URL-shortener/README.md

 1. Press the "Use this template button" at the top right of this GitHub page
 2. Clone the service `git clone your-service-repo && cd your-service-repo`
-3. Give a proper name to your service and replace all the occurrences of "service_template" string with that name (could be done via `find . -not -path "./third_party/*" -not -path ".git/*" -not -path './build-*' -type f | xargs sed -i 's/service_template/YOUR_SERVICE_NAME/g'`).
+3. Give a proper name to your service and replace all the occurrences of "url_shortener" string with that name (could be done via `find . -not -path "./third_party/*" -not -path ".git/*" -not -path './build-*' -type f | xargs sed -i 's/url_shortener/YOUR_SERVICE_NAME/g'`).
 4. Feel free to tweak, adjust or fully rewrite the source code of your service.